chef-boneyard/chef-web-docs-2016/step_knife/step_knife_data_bag_show_item_decrypted.rst

 ..
 This is an included how-to.

-To show the decrypted contents of the same databag, enter:
+To show the decrypted contents of the same data bag, enter:

 .. code-block:: bash